EntelectChallenge/2021-Galaxio/game-runner/README.md

     - How long should the runner wait for the logger and engine to boot up before shutting down with a failure (in milliseconds)
 - `BOT_TIMEOUT`
     - How long should the runner wait for all bots to connect before shutting down with a failure (in milliseconds)

+When these are not specified, the values present in `appsettings.json` will be used.